python070816/PythonExercises/README.md

-# Exercises are located in the wiki
+# Exercises are located in the wiki.